nair0lf32/zer0ne-blog/tools.md

 # Tools

 Just a list of cool cybersec tools!
-The ones I use the most ( or not )

-and the one I discovered during my journey
+The ones I use the most ( or not ) and the one I discovered during my journey.
 Ordered by categories (kinda)

 ## Reconnaissance & Enumeration